 For individuals in the U.S. & U.S. territories

 Research has consistently demonstrated the role of the therapeutic alliance in effective psychotherapy.
-Yet, mental health practitioners often struggle to be fully present with their clients due to various stressors and distractions that occur in and out of session, which makes it difficult to build and maintain a stable alliance.
+Yet, the emotional demands of therapy, combined with everyday stressors and distractions, can prevent therapists from being fully present with their clients, which makes it difficult to build and maintain a stable alliance.

-In this accessible guide, Geller first reviews the empirical foundations of therapeutic presence, including its neurophysiogical underpinnings.
-She then translates this knowledge into clinical skills and practices that therapists can use to set a pre-session foundation for presence, cultivate that presence in session, and overcome barriers to presence.
+Shari M. Geller first reviews the empirical foundations of therapeutic presence, including its neurophysiological underpinnings.
+She then translates this knowledge into clinical skills and practices that therapists of all theoretical backgrounds can use to set a presession foundation for presence, cultivate that presence in session, and overcome barriers.

-To be optimally effective, however, therapists must practice self-care and hone their presence skills outside of therapy.
-Thus, Geller details exercises that allow therapists to cultivate presence in all aspects of their lives.
-She then describes therapeutic relational presence, the deepest level of connection therapists and clients can achieve through ongoing presence-building practices.
+To be most effective, therapists must also practice self-care and hone their presence skills outside of therapy.
+Geller provides exercises that allow therapists to cultivate presence in all aspects of their lives.

 Daniel J. Siegel

 - Therapeutic Presence: The Foundation for Effective Therapy

 - History of Therapeutic Presence

 - Neurophysiology of Therapeutic Presence

 II.
 Presence Skills in Session